Benefits of Hiring Outside of the Agriculture Industry

-Consider thinking out of the box when it comes to agriculture recruiting!
+Consider thinking outside of the box when it comes to agriculture recruiting!

-However, relevant experience doesn’t always predict a good fit.
-By neglecting to consider options outside of the industry during your agribusiness executive search, you’re also closing yourself off to innovation and fresh perspectives.
+However, relevant experience doesn’t always equal a good fit.
+Neglecting to consider options outside of the ag industry closes you off from innovation and fresh perspectives, and not to mention, further restricting your talent pool.

 1. Hires from Other Industries Bring Fresh Perspectives

-When you keep hiring candidates that fit in the same box in regards to job experience and background, you’re going to keep producing the same results.
+When you keep hiring candidates that fit in the same box in regard to job experience and background, you’re going to keep producing the same results.

 Are you happy with how things are currently running, or do you think you could do better?
 If the way that your agribusiness is operating never changed, how would that sit with you?

 You should always be striving for continuous quality improvement in everything from your workplace culture to your business’s output.
-Getting comfortable in your ways and staying there even though they are not serving you or your employees is a dangerous game.
+Getting comfortable in your ways and staying there is a dangerous game.

-Consider which skills and levels of experience are truly necessary for the job, and which are just convenient for someone to have because they then need less training and time to acclimate.
+When stepping outside of the ag industry box for your next hire, consider which skills and levels of experience are truly necessary for the job, and which are just convenient for someone to have because they would require less training and time to acclimate.

 Aside from the hard skills necessary for the job, a candidate from another industry likely has transferable soft skills that would allow them to learn the job and thrive.